 The Need

-The project will bring together many various units of the Israel Electric Corporation –scattered throughout different locations in central Israel – into one large and economical complex.
-The new construction will save costs, eliminate redundancies and redirect units, which are currently located on costly properties.
+The project brings together many various units of the Israel Electric Corporation –scattered throughout different locations in central Israel – into one large and economical complex.
+The new construction saves costs, eliminate redundancies and redirect units, which were located on costly properties.

 The Vision

 The Electric Corporation’s flagship project is designed to incorporate the corporation’s most valuable division and units of the central and southern districts.
-It will include a plethora of functions such as: offices, operations, training, laboratories, logistics, workshops, a Data Center, control rooms and welfare facilities.
+It includes a plethora of functions such as: offices, operations, training, laboratories, logistics, workshops, a Data Center, control rooms and welfare facilities.

 The site’s close proximity to main traffic routes and future train station, taken together with the functionality of electricity generation, led the design to express dynamism and flowing movement, which corresponds with the plot’s shape and the language it creates.
 The design emphasizes the buildings appearance both during the day and at night, and the fact that it is observed mostly from vehicles rather than by pedestrians.